-When you look at a diagram like Figure T, above, you are able to think of it as representing a whole class of triangles, and you can also think about processes that change some aspect of the triangle, such as its shape, size, orientation, or area, in a way that is not restricted to that particular triangle.
+When you look at a diagram like Figure T, above, you are able to think of it as representing a whole class of triangles with different shapes, sizes, orientations, colours, etc., and you can also think about processes that change some aspect of the triangle, such as its shape, size, orientation, or area, in a way that is not restricted to that particular triangle.

+This is very different from the suggestion (by Bishop Berkeley?) that thinking about all triangles requires use of a blurred image produced by superimposing images of many or all possible shapes and sizes.
+That would be useless for our purposes.

 How you think about and reason about possible changes in a spatial configuration is a deep question, relevant to understanding human and animal cognition -- e.g. perception of and reasoning about spatial affordances, and also relevant to the task of designing future intelligent machines.
 Several examples will be presented and discussed below.

 As far as I know, there is no current AI or robotic system that can perform these tasks, although many can do something superficially similar, but much less powerful, namely answer questions about, or make predictions about, a very specific process, starting from precisely specified initial conditions.
 That is not the same as having the ability to reason about an infinite variety of cases.
 Machines can now do that using equivalent algebraic problems, but they don't understand the equivalence between the algebraic and the geometric problems, discovered by Descartes.

+Note (added 9 Nov 2016)

+Similar questions can be asked about what happens when you look at an abstract logical formula and think about all possible ways of replacing the variables with constants.
+It is not often noticed that logical reasoning using written formulae depends on the ability to perceive and reason about spatial structures, and possible ways of combining or modifying them.

+Computers can be programmed to do something similar, but what they do and how they do it is different in interesting ways.
+They do not simulate or replicate human logical reasoning when they perform logical inferences.

 The perception of possible changes in the environment, and constraints on such changes, is an important biological competence, identified by James Gibson as perception of "affordances".
 However, I think he noticed and understood only a small subset of types of affordance.
 His ideas are presented and generalised in a presentation on his ideas (and Marr's ideas) mentioned above.

 I shall present several examples of your ability to perceive and reason about possibilities for change, and constraints on those possibilities inherent in a spatial configuration, extending the discussion in my 1996 "Actual Possibilities" paper.

 In particular, we need to discuss your ability to: